vikchupak/Docker/README.md

 __Attach to a container:__\
 `docker attach <container_name or container_id>`

-_The container logs will be seen, but it is not interactive mode;_
+_The container logs will be seen, but it is not interactive mode; This undo -d flag in `docker run -d ...`_

 `Ctrl + C` _here will stop the container;_